Svenska kraftnät is an authority that is operated in the form of a state-owned enterprise.

 Svenska kraftnät's organizational chart

-Svenska kraftnät's work is organized into three divisions and nine departments.
+Svenska kraftnät's work is organized into three divisions and fifteen departments.
 In addition to the various departments there is also a Deputy CEO, Chief Security Officer, Internal Auditor, Technical Director and the department of Finance report directly to the CEO.

 We have also linked five councils to our organization.
 The councils are composed of representatives from Svenska kraftnät, the power industry and other stakeholders.
 They act as an information and consultation body for matters of the national grid and operation, electrical contingency planning, the electricity market, plans for expansion and dam safety.